 Kids of all ages can benefit from attending an in-person literary event.
 Authors routinely make appearances at bookstores to read their latest work, and these events are often sparsely attended.
 Seeing the person behind the words could inspire kids to try a new book.
 For dates and times, check local news and bookstore websites.

 Parents of kids who aren’t interested in the more traditional children’s books might want to steer their offspring toward other genres.
 Cookbooks can encourage kids to master practical skills while providing a delicious payoff at the end.
+The American Grandparents Association recommends 12 cookbooks for kids 3 and older.
 And children who branch out into the world of food blogs will find endless reasons to keep reading.

 Parents can bring books to life by staging scenes from favorite stories.
 Act out characters, read scenes aloud, try funny voices, and use props from around the house — do whatever it takes to get kids excited about the story.
 By imagining themselves in the roles of their favorite characters, children can make a deeper connection to what they’re reading.